People

 Ph.D.
 Student

-Taydin’s interest in insects has been lifelong, but his formal entomological education starts in 2023.
-He is joining the Hopkins lab after spending time working in pediatric medical research.
-Their work will focus on honey bee health, pest management, and ecology, and they are co-advised by Dr. David Crowder.
+Taydin’s interest in insects has been lifelong, but his formal entomological education started in 2023.
+He joined the Hopkins lab after spending time working in pediatric medical research.
+Their work focuses on honey bee health, pest management, and ecology, and they are co-advised by Dr. David Crowder.

 (he/they)